Skip to main content

 Part 6: Tracking Results Over Time

-For production applications, you want to track evaluation results over time.
-The Dokimos Server provides a web UI for visualizing trends and comparing experiments.
+In production you want the scores plotted over time, not just printed once.
+The Dokimos Server gives you a web UI for trends and run comparisons.

 Starting the Server